Ryanair pilots strike in Germany, 4 other countries

-BERLIN (AP) — Ryanair pilots in several European countries on Friday staged a strike that prompted the budget carrier to cancel 400 flights.
+BERLIN (AP) — Ryanair pilots in several European countries staged a strike over work conditions on Friday that prompted the budget carrier to cancel 400 flights.

-A walkout called by German union Cockpit accounted for many of Friday’s cancelations.
-Strikes were also called in Sweden, Ireland, Belgium and the Netherlands.
+Walkouts called by German and Belgian unions accounted for many of the cancelations, with strikes also called in Sweden and Ireland.

 The airline said that over 2,000 flights, or 85 percent of its schedule, would operate as normal and that the majority of passengers affected have been re-booked on other Ryanair services.

-German pilot representatives said Wednesday they were joining the strike action with a 24-hour walkout, ending at 2.59 a.m.
+German pilot representatives had said this week they were joining the strike action with a 24-hour walkout, ending at 2.59 a.m.
 Saturday, because they want pay and work conditions comparable to those at Ryanair’s competitors.

 Most Read Business Stories